Dyadic fractional Sobolev spaces: Embeddings and algebra property

 \section{Introduction}

-Sobolev spaces may be regarded as an intersection point between the roads of harmonic analysis and partial differential equations (PDEs).
-To the latter, Sobolev spaces are fundamental to the theory of PDEs as they are often used as spaces of solutions.
-To the former, Sobolev spaces provide a stage for applying tools like the Fourier transform or the Littlewood-Paley theory.
-In some settings, it may however happen that some of these tools, as for instance the Fourier transform, are not available or straightforward, and in turn a system of Haar functions is more accessible.
-With that situation in mind, this paper focuses in using dyadic harmonic analysis to study dyadic fractional Sobolev spaces.
-By developing purely dyadic proofs of corresponding known results from the classical case, we bypass definitions via Fourier transform, spectral theory or Littlewood-Paley, and offer an alternative approach to extend definitions and results to settings without an ``easy to use'' analogue to those tools.
+Sobolev spaces may be regarded as a point of intersection between the two broad fields of harmonic analysis and partial differential equations (PDEs).
+On the one hand, Sobolev spaces are fundamental to the theory of PDEs as they are customary spaces of solutions to certain equations.
+On the other hand, many tools used to study these spaces, such as the Fourier transform or the Littlewood-Paley theory, come from the field of harmonic analysis.
+In some instances, it may happen that a tool like the Fourier transform is not available or straightforward, while, in turn, another tool like a system of Haar functions is more accessible.
+With that situation in mind, this paper focuses in using dyadic harmonic analysis to study (dyadic) fractional Sobolev spaces.
+By developing purely dyadic proofs of corresponding known results from the classical case, one bypasses definitions via Fourier transform and offers an alternative approach to extend definitions and results to settings without a well-defined or straightforward concept of Fourier transform.

-The dyadic fractional Sobolev spaces studied in this paper were introduced in a series of works~\cite{ABG13,AA15,ACGN23} by defining partial derivatives in terms of Haar multipliers and dyadic homogeneous integral operators, replacing the commonly used frequency space involving the Fourier transform by a dyadic analogue involving the Haar system.
+Dyadic fractional Sobolev spaces were first introduced to study dyadic nonlocal Schr\"odinger equations in a series of works~\cite{ABG13,AA15,ACGN23}.
+There, partial derivatives were defined in terms of Haar multipliers and dyadic homogeneous integral operators, replacing the commonly used frequency space involving the Fourier transform by a dyadic analogue involving the Haar system.